Knee pain on the inner side, treatment: Focus Physical✓

 The main causes of pain on the inner side of the knee are:

-• Medial meniscopathy, or compression or tearing of the inner meniscus due to sudden rotational movements.
+• Medial meniscopathy – bruising or tearing of the inner meniscus due to sudden rotational knee movements.

-• Pes anserinus bursitis, inflammation of the tendons of the "goose's foot" (Pes anserinus), which commonly occurs in runners and people with flat feet.
+• Pes anserinus bursitis – inflammation of the bursa at the medial knee, common in runners and people with flat feet.

-• Medial collateral ligament lesion, which occurs due to forced inward movement of the knee during sports or falls.
+• Medial collateral ligament (MCL) injury – occurs from forced inward movement of the knee (valgus stress), often during sports.

-• Medial gonarthrosis is the process of cartilage wear on the inner side of the knee, which is very common in individuals with bow legs (O-shaped legs).
+• Medial gonarthrosis – degenerative wear of the cartilage on the inner knee, especially in people with bow legs (varus deformity).

-• Plica syndrome is irritation of the inner fold of the joint capsule, which can catch on the bony structure of the femur.
+• Plica syndrome – irritation of the medial synovial fold, which can catch on the femur, causing pain and “locking” sensations.

 Accurate identification of the cause of irritation allows for the creation of a treatment plan that will permanently eliminate the pain and strengthen the inner stability of the leg.
 Each of the listed causes requires a specific approach in rehabilitation to ensure that the tissue heals properly and returns to function.